Restoration of Dry Martini

 boat was still in good shape, it just needed fuel; but he needed more than fuel, he needed to win.
 While racing in Key West, he endured one of the most grueling events he'd ever entered, and lost.
 The loss was

 colossal to his team, sponsor and his ego, allowing the UIM World Championship to slip through his fingers and over to his rival Wallace "Wally" Franz from Brazil.
 During that race, he not only lost his dominance,

 he lost something even more elusive and valuable, he lost his love for the sport.
 Mentally, he had thrown in the towel and retired, right there and then, standing on the shipping docks in Miami.
 He just didn't know

-Martini.
-The first truck passed him with a wave and headed to the first ship, the driver knew he was in a bad mood and was happy to see that his ship was ready to board.
-The second truck came to a stop so the driver
+first truck passed him with a wave and headed to the first ship, the driver knew he was in a bad mood and was happy to see that his ship was ready to board.
+The second truck came to a stop so the driver could ask,

 Dr. Bonomi had two great assets in his camp during his early 70's racing campaign.
 He had Richie Powers on the sticks, and along

 with Richie came sponsorship from Kiekhaefer Aeromarine Motors.
 This is the company that Carl Kiekhaefer started after he

 resigned from Mercury/Brunswick.
 Carl had money and the best engine technology around.
 Carl enjoyed using Dry Martini as the